 This option I included here is for men, which is nice for women too, because men’s clothing is usually sized a little more generously.
 Even the curviest among us become a little less so when all those winter layers make us all a wee bit shapeless.

 I typically wear mine on the plane, since even the lightest boots can get a little bit heavy.
-But the folks at Arcopedico sent over a pair of incredibly light, packable boots for me to try and they’ve been a game-changer for me.
-I’m going to check out their leather options if and when I ever need to replace my existing boots.
+But the folks at Arcopedico sent over a pair of incredibly light, packable boots for me to try and they’ve been an absolute game-changer for me.
+My sneakers weigh more than these do.
+I’m going to check out their leather options as well.

 12. Lined Vest

 An insulated vest keeps your core warm (which we’ve already discussed) and handles that weird, in between state where it’s not cold enough for a jacket, but it’s too cold for just a sweater quite nicely.
 And you can layer it over or under pretty much everything else on this list, which means it’s a very useful item to pack.

 I recommend getting the rest of your layers in order and picking a vest in a solid color that will work with everything.
 It’s also a nice layer to wear on a plane or train where the temperature often fluctuates, but you don’t want to lug your coat out from your bag.

 Do you have any tips for packing for cold climates?

 What winter items do you need to buy or replace?